erictt/computer-science-learning/source/_posts/cs6210/lesson-06.md

 ### Local vs. Remote Implementation

 In this example, we'll construct a bank account server using Java's distributed object model.
 The server provides APIs for deposit, withdrawal, and balance inquiries.
 We'll consider two possibilities for implementing this service as a distributed object accessible from clients anywhere in the network below.
 Before divng into details.
-Here are some deifnitions:
+Here are some definitions
 1. Remote Interface(`java.rmi.Remote`): This interface is completely abstract and has no methods.
 	- `interface Remote {}`
 2. Remote interface: `BandAccount` for a bank account extends `Remote`.